rust-lang/book/second-edition/nostarch/chapter10.md

 }

 fn main() {
-    let numbers = vec![34, 50, 25, 100, 65];
+    let number_list = vec![34, 50, 25, 100, 65];

-    let result = largest(&numbers);
+    let result = largest(&number_list);
     println!("The largest number is {}", result);

-    let numbers = vec![102, 34, 6000, 89, 54, 2, 43, 8];
+    let number_list = vec![102, 34, 6000, 89, 54, 2, 43, 8];

-    let result = largest(&numbers);
+    let result = largest(&number_list);
     println!("The largest number is {}", result);
 }
 ```

 Listing 10-3: Abstracted code to find the largest number in two lists

-The function has a parameter, `list`, which represents any concrete slice of
+The `largest` function has a parameter called `list`, which represents any
-`i32` values that we might pass into the function.
-The code in the function
+concrete slice of `i32` values that we might pass into the function.
+This means
-definition operates on the `list` representation of any `&[i32]`.
-When we call
-the `largest` function, the code actually runs on the specific values that we
+that when we call the function, the code runs on the specific values that we
 pass in.

-The mechanics we went through to get from Listing 10-2 to Listing 10-3 were
+In sum, here are the steps we used to get from Listing 10-2 to Listing 10-3:
-these steps:

-1. We noticed there was duplicate code.
+1. Identify duplicate code.
-2. We extracted the duplicate code into the body of the function, and specified
+2. Extract the duplicate code into the body of the function, and specify the
-   the inputs and return values of that code in the function signature.
+   inputs and return values of that code in the function signature.
-3. We replaced the two concrete places that had the duplicated code to call the
+3. Update the two instances of duplicated code to call the function instead.
-   function instead.

-We can use these same steps with generics to reduce code duplication in
+Next, we’ll use these same steps with generics to reduce code duplication in
-different ways in different scenarios.
-In the same way that the function body
+different ways.
+In the same way that the function body can operate on an
-is now operating on an abstract `list` instead of concrete values, code using
+abstract `list` instead of specific values, generics allow code to operate on
-generics will operate on abstract types.
-The concepts powering generics are the
-same concepts you already know that power functions, just applied in different
-ways.
+abstract types.

-What if we had two functions, one that found the largest item in a slice of
+For example, say we had two functions: one that finds the largest item in a
-`i32` values and one that found the largest item in a slice of `char` values?
+slice of `i32` values and one that finds the largest item in a slice of `char`
+values.
 How would we get rid of that duplication?
 Let’s find out!

 ## Generic Data Types

-Using generics where we usually place types, like in function signatures or
+We can use generics to create definitions for items like function signatures or
-structs, lets us create definitions that we can use for many different concrete
+structs that can then be used with for many different concrete data types.
-data types.
-Let’s take a look at how to define functions, structs, enums, and
+Let’s first look at how to define functions, structs, enums, and methods using
-methods using generics, and at the end of this section we’ll discuss the
-performance of code using generics.
+generics.
+Then we’ll discuss how generics affect code performance.

-### Using Generic Data Types in Function Definitions
+### In Function Definitions

-We can define functions that use generics in the signature of the function
+When defining a function that uses generics, we place the generics in the
-where the data types of the parameters and return value go.
-In this way, the
+signature of the function where we would usually specify the data types of the
-code we write can be more flexible and provide more functionality to callers of
+parameters and return value.
+This makes our code more flexible and provides
-our function, while not introducing code duplication.
+more functionality to callers of our function, while preventing code
+duplication.

-Continuing with our `largest` function, Listing 10-4 shows two functions
+Continuing with our `largest` function, Listing 10-4 shows two functions that
-providing the same functionality to find the largest value in a slice.
-The
+both find the largest value in a slice:
-first function is the one we extracted in Listing 10-3 that finds the largest
-`i32` in a slice.
-The second function finds the largest `char` in a slice:

 Filename: src/main.rs